 2014: Elizabeth Waters

 What are the judges looking for?

 Recipients will be selected based on emotional and cognitive intelligence, serving as an inspiration to others, evidence of cumulative accomplishment, originality and independence of thought, personal qualities, team building, leadership and mentorship.
 The nominee’s contribution to or enhancement of women’s visibility within Cochrane, participation in Cochrane and other leadership, and other accomplishments within the context of Cochrane will also be considered in the selection process.

 The Award recipient will be announced at the Colloquium and receives a plaque from Cochrane honouring her contributions.
 She then designates the cash award of 3000 USD to assist a woman from a low-resource setting with her Cochrane activities, who should eventually provide a brief written report on how the funds have been used.

 How does the nomination process work?

 Anyone in Cochrane can nominate a past or current active women member of Cochrane.
 It’s a one-page letter giving examples of their contribution and how they fit the criteria.
-The call for submissions opens on the 1 April and the deadline is the 30 June 2017.

 What would your advice be to anyone considering making a nomination?